-For me, art is a way of entering and engaging with the world, a way of making sense of things that I can control.
+Art is a way of sharing revelations, to see more of our world; a way to find meaning through the creative process.
 I have made art for as long as I can remember.
-Growing up in Buffalo, NY, the Albright-Knox Art Gallery and the extraordinary architecture of that city made an early and indelible impression on me.
+Growing up in Buffalo, NY, the Albright-Knox Art Gallery and the extraordinary architecture of that city made an early, indelible impression on me.

 I strive to carry the spirit of playfulness and exploration I had as a child into my work.
 I want the viewing of my work to raise more questions than it answers.
-I want my work to awaken curiosity and to engage.
+I want my work to inform and delight.

 Brigid Kennedy has been exhibiting her sculpture and drawings nationally and internationally since the late 1970’s.
 A native of Buffalo, NY, Ms. Kennedy moved to central Connecticut from New York City in 1989.